merenbach/dotfiles/docs/quotes.md

 * Apologize first to individuals, then to groups of which they are a part.
 * If it's not automated, it's broken.
 * If you are no longer interested in a project you started, maybe you already got what you came for. – Refuse to Choose
-* Nothing wrong with being petty as long as you’re in the right.
+* Nothing wrong with being petty as long as you're in the right.
+* "It was all quite natural, human beings are created in order to torment one another." ― Fyodor Dostoyevsky, _The Idiot_